-Meridian utilizes the Healthcare Effectiveness and Data Information Set (HEDIS), developed by the National Committee for Quality Assurance (NCQA), to assess our performance.
+Meridian utilizes the Healthcare Effectiveness and Data Information Set (HEDIS), developed by the National Committee for Quality Assurance (NCQA), to assess performance.
 HEDIS is a set of standardized performance measures to objectively measure, report and compare quality across health plans.
-Meridian has developed a HEDIS Quick Reference Guide for our Medicaid Plan and Medicare - Medicaid Plan to help you increase your practice's HEDIS rates and to use to address care gap opportunities for your patients.
+Meridian has developed a HEDIS Quick Reference Guide to help you increase your practice's HEDIS rates and address care gap opportunities for your patients.
 The HEDIS Quick Reference Guide can be viewed on the Meridian website.

-For more information, visit www.ncga.org.
+For more information, visit www.ncqa.org.